fonta-rh/two-node-toolbox-tnf/deploy/aws-hypervisor/README.md

 ```bash
 [ec2-user@ip-x-x-x-x ~]$ ./configure.sh
 ```

+#### Interactive Configuration
-You will be asked to:
+If RHSM variables are not configured, you will be asked to:
    - Set a password for pitadmin (cockpit access)
-   - Register the system using your RHSM login, for dnf access to various repositories.
+   - Register the system using your RHSM login, for dnf access to various repositories

+#### Automated Configuration
+If you have configured the RHSM activation key variables in your `instance.env` file, the system registration will be handled automatically, requiring only the pitadmin password configuration.

 ## 3. Instance and Cluster Management